plugpress-io/cf7-styler-for-divi/readme.txt

 == Upgrade Notice ==

 = 3.0.0 =
-This major update includes Divi 5 support, a new admin dashboard, and improved codebase structure.
-We recommend updating to take advantage of the latest features and improvements.
+This major update includes a rebrand to CF7 Mate, Divi 5 support, a new admin dashboard, and improved codebase structure.
+All your settings and forms will continue to work exactly the same.